 Head of line blocking / coordinated omission: I ran these tests with input at a rate of 10.3 characters per second.
-But it turns out this doesn’t matter much and input rates that humans are capapable of and the latencies are quite similar to doing input once every 10.3 seconds.
-It’s possible to overwhelm a terminal, and hyper is the first to start falling over at very high input rates, but the speed necessary to make the tail latency worse is beyond the rate at which any human I know can type.
+But it turns out this doesn't matter much and input rates that humans are capapable of and the latencies are quite similar to doing input once every 10.3 seconds.
+It's possible to overwhelm a terminal, and hyper is the first to start falling over at high input rates, but the speed necessary to make the tail latency worse is beyond the rate at which any human I know of can type.

 All tests were done on a dual core 2.6GHz 13” Mid-2014 Macbook pro.
 The machine has 16GB of RAM and a 2560x1600 screen.
 The OS X version was 10.12.5.
 Some tests were done in Linux (Lubuntu 16.04) to get a comparison between macOS and Linux.
 10k keypresses were for each latency measurements.

 . key and throughput was done with default